 The mountains melt like wax before Yahweh,

 According to II Maccabees, Jeremiah removed the ark of the covenant from the Temple and hid it in a cave on Mount Nebo, just beyond the promised land (Deut 32:49).
 It was to remain hidden until God gathered his people and showed them his mercy.
 It was therefore not among the booty that Nebuchadrezzar took from the Temple in 586 BC (II Ki 25:14-16).
-The ark, we may suppose, still exists, just as its counterpart in heaven still exists, a reminder that God has pledged himself to save Israel, the living nation, and bring them back to their land.
-While they will not be among the saints taken up to meet the Lord, they will not be abandoned.
+The ark, we may suppose, still exists, just as its counterpart in heaven still exists, a reminder that God has pledged himself eternally to Israel, the living nation as well as the dead.
+While the remnant of Israel will not be among the saints taken up to meet the Lord and must live through the tribulation of the wrath yet to come, they will not be abandoned.